encode/django-rest-framework/docs/api-guide/fields.md

         return Color(red, green, blue)

-This style keeps you error messages more cleanly separated from your code, and should be preferred.
+This style keeps your error messages cleaner and more separated from your code, and should be preferred.

 # Third party packages